 The Umpqua tribe was a Northwest Indian Tribe that was located in south-central Oregon in an area now known as the Umpqua Valley.

-The Umpqua people actually consist of around four (possibly more) tribal groups that lived in the Umpqua River Basin
+The Umpqua people actually consist of around four (possibly more) tribal groups that live in the Umpqua River Basin

 - Lower Umpqua Tribe - spoke the Siuslaw language

 - Upper Umpqua Tribe - spoke the Upper Umpqua language

 - Southern Molalla - spoke the Molalla language

 - Cow Creek Band - spoke the Takelma language